-- Claims evidence of at least one inpatient or one emergency room visit with a primary diagnosis of COPD in the last 24 months OR - Claims evidence of at least one physicians or specialists office visits with primary diagnosis of COPD within the last 24 months - Please note the HEDIS now includes ICD-9 Code 493.2 Chronic Obstructive Asthma as a code for COPD.
+- Claims evidence of at least one inpatient or one emergency room visit with a primary diagnosis of COPD in the last 24 months, or - Claims evidence of at least one physician or specialist office visit with primary diagnosis of COPD within the last 24 months.

+Please note the HEDIS now includes ICD-9 Code 493.2 Chronic Obstructive Asthma as a code for COPD.